jpulse-net/jpulse-framework/docs/dev/work-items.md

 - user can set preferred theme
 - way to define new themes
   - drop in a directory, with auto discovery

-### W-068: view: create responsive sidebar
-- status: 🕑 PENDING
-- type: Feature
-- objective: define common sidebar, make it useful on mobile and desktop
-- brainstorming:
-  docs/dev/working/W-068-W-069-W-070-view-create-responsive-nav
-- only left sidebar?
-  - also right sidebar?
-- on desktop:
-  - show options:
-    - fixed (default)
-    - toggle: `▶` / `◀` clickable buttons
-    - auto-hide: show when mouse is on left page padding (open close with delay)
-    - when open:
-      - shift left border of main content to right (with content reflow), or
-      - overlap main content
-- on mobile:
-  - closed by default
-  - open on command (hamburger menu?)
-- fix /jpulse-docs/ markdown SPA to be based on common sidebar

 ### W-0: markdown docs: a way to define the sequence of docs
 - status: 🕑 PENDING